par-tec/esco-playground/README.md

 1. download the ESCO 1.1.1 database in text/turtle format  `ESCO dataset - v1.1.1 - classification -  - ttl.zip` from the [ESCO portal](https://ec.europa.eu/esco/portal) and unzip the `.ttl` file under the`vocabularies` folder.

-2. execute the sparql server that will be used to serve the ESCO dataset, and wait for the server to spin up and load the ~700MB dataset.
+1. execute the sparql server that will be used to serve the ESCO dataset, and wait for the server to spin up and load the ~700MB dataset.
-   This can be done with the following command:
+   :warning: It will take a couple of minutes, so you need to wait for the server to be ready.

    ```bash
    docker-compose up -d virtuoso
    ```

-3. run the tests
+1. run the tests

    ```bash
    tox -e py3
    ```

-4. run the API
+1. run the API

    ```bash
    connexion run api/openapi.yaml &